-etc.).
+Company makes to reduce the revenue recovered from a Lifeline subscriber (e.g. company contribution, Federal and/or State Lifeline discounts, etc.).
 Discussions should include how each reduction or adjustment is accounted for and the impact, if any, on the revenue reported to the KUSF.

-- C. If the Company offers a variety of Lifeline plans, gain an understanding of each plan, any adjustments applied, and how subscriber revenue is identified and reported for KUSF reporting purposes. - D. Ensure that the Lifeline credit is applied only after other discounts, such as the 21.6% resale discount, are applied (Docket No. 10-GIMT-658-GIT, Aug.
-18, 2011 Order). - E. Verify a Lifeline provider reports all intrastate retail revenue earned from a subscriber.
-Verify the Company did not reduce the total intrastate reported revenue for federal and/or state Lifeline revenue reimbursements (e.g. "netted" the credit against the reportable revenues). - F. If the selected Company is qualified to receive or claimed Lifeline credits during the Audit Period review a sample of at least three (3) Lifeline customers' eligibility documentation for each of the three (3) sample selection months.
+- C. If the Company offers a variety of Lifeline plans, gain an understanding of each plan, any adjustments applied, and how subscriber revenue is identified and reported for KUSF reporting purposes. - D. Ensure that the Lifeline credit is applied only after other discounts, such as the 21.6% resale discount, are applied (Order, Docket No. 10-GIMT-658-GIT, Aug.
+18, 2011.). - E. Verify a Lifeline provider reports all intrastate retail revenue earned from a subscriber, except the revenue reimbursed from the Federal Lifeline Program.
+State Lifeline revenue reimbursements, company provided discounts, and other adjustments are not to be applied as a reduction to the reportable revenues. - F. If the selected Company is qualified to receive or claimed Lifeline credits during the Audit Period, review a sample of at least 3 Lifeline customers' eligibility documentation for each of the 3 sample selection months.
 If the selected Company is an ILEC, the supporting data should include a total of all access lines sold to other companies at the discounted Lifeline rate, as stated in the relevant interconnection agreement.
-If discrepancies are noted, expand the Lifeline audit sample. - G. Verify that the entire Federal Lifeline and KLSP credits have been flowed-through to the Lifeline subscriber.
+If discrepancies are noted, expand the Lifeline audit sample. - G. Verify that the entire Federal Lifeline and KLSP credits flowed-through to the Lifeline subscriber.